rindangchi/PacFood-Study-Case/README.md

   - Restaurant, user and drivers only domicile in Indonesia --> need a validation table to store data about cities in Indonesia
   - Drivers can update their coordinates --> need a table that can store coordinate logs
   - Each restaurant has at least one menu --> need a table that store menu data
-  - Users enable to place orders from restaurant --> need a table to store order information
+  - Users enable to place orders from nearby restaurant --> need a table to store order information
   - User enable to place several menus in one order, but only from one restaurant --> need a table to store order detail with menu and restaurant information
   - Every status change will be logged in the system --> need a table to store change status log